How to use Python on Mac

 Python also makes it easy to create conditional statements.
 For example, type:

 Then run the command to get the answer.
 These are just the most basic commands, but you can already see the potential in them.
 Programs are essentially built out of small blocks of simple conditional statements and algorithms.
 So if you just devote a little bit of time every day to getting better at Python, in a few months, you’ll be able to build truly impressive working scripts and applications that you never thought you could do!
 There are literally thousands of courses, both free and paid, online to get you started.

 As you can see, learning how to code in Python is not that intimidating when you have the right tools from the beginning.
-So make sure you learn in the proper environment of CodeRunner, with Espresso there to assist you for any HTML/CSS tasks and Dropzone to make repeating actions a breeze.
+So make sure you learn in the proper environment of CodeRunner, with Whisk there to assist you for any HTML/CSS tasks and Dropzone to make repeating actions a breeze.

-Best of all, CodeRunner, Espresso, and Dropzone are available to you absolutely free through the seven-day trial of Setapp, a platform with more than 210 top-of-the-line Mac apps for any task, from writing prose (Ulysses) to controlling your network traffic (TripMode).
+Best of all, CodeRunner, Whisk, and Dropzone are available to you absolutely free through the seven-day trial of Setapp, a platform with more than 210 top-of-the-line Mac apps for any task, from writing prose (Ulysses) to controlling your network traffic (TripMode).
 Try every Setapp app right now at no cost and find your new favorites to improve your daily productivity.